Go Back Email Link

 • In a heavy-duty mortar and pestle, add lemongrass, galangal, cilantro roots, kaffir lime zest, white peppercorns and salt.
 Pound until fine.

-1 teaspoon coarse sea salt, ¼ teaspoon white peppercorns, 3 tablespoon chopped lemongrass, 1 tablespoon chopped galangal, 1 teaspoon chopped kaffir lime zest, 2 cilantro roots
+1 teaspoon coarse sea salt, ¼ teaspoon white peppercorns, 3 tablespoon finely chopped lemongrass, 1 tablespoon finely chopped galangal, 1 teaspoon chopped makrut lime zest, 2 chopped cilantro roots

 • Add ground chilies and pound to mix.